 - Complete an entry form and upload it via The Philippine Quill Awards online facility (www.philquill.com) - Have ONLY ONE NAME as the entrant.
-The same entrant's name will appear twice: in the entry form and in the enumerated details at the beginning of the Work Plan. - The entrant should be the person principally responsible for developing, managing, and executing the entry. - If you, the entrant, are an IABC member, write your IABC Membership Number which is needed for the member rate.
-State the role of the entrant in the work plan (under Implementation and Challenges). - You may enter the names of team members in the space provided for it. - Choose an appropriate division and category. - You may submit various entries in different appropriate categories, OR the same project in different categories, provided that the work plan fits the category description.

-- An entry can be submitted only once in the same category.
+The same entrant's name will appear twice: in the entry form and in the enumerated details at the beginning of the Work Plan. - The entrant should be the person principally responsible for developing, managing, and executing the entry. - You may enter the names of team members in the space provided for it. - Choose an appropriate division and category. - You may submit various entries in different appropriate categories, OR the same project in different categories, provided that the work plan fits the category description. - An entry can be submitted only once in the same category.
 You may submit as many entries as you wish, but each entry needs its own entry form, work plan, work samples, separate entry fee, and other requirements. - Ensure needed entrant details and contact numbers are complete and accurate.
 These will be the basis for communicating with the entrant the award results, and for winners, the information for the souvenir program and the certificate/trophy. - Choose your division and category well.
 A wrong choice will result in disqualification and the loss of the entry fee.

-3. WORK PLAN (Download the work plan form here)
+3. WORK PLAN (Download the work plan format here)